aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 ## The SubmitButton - Version 2

 Let's improve the SubmitButton by adding a loading spinner when the form is submitting, and allow the button to take in children.
-This way it's alot more resuable for any form context.
+This way it's a lot more reusable for any form context.
 Let's also allow passing in a `loading`-prop to trigger loading spinner so it's even more flexible.

 ```tsx
 export default function SubmitButton({